 New Student Orientation

 A structured day-long program during June and July that offers new students and transfer students the opportunity to establish a link with faculty in their intended major, become familiar with the campus and the array of academic and campus life programs available and "take care of business" to prepare for move-in.

-The official welcome weekend for Georgia College first-year students.
-It is an immersive experience that showcases the unique and multifaceted culture of Georgia College.
-It's a time to get acquainted with the Georgia College campus community, to make new connections, to get involved, and to explore the different parts of campus.
-There are several required programs for first-year students during Weekend of Welcome that cover important topics about health and safety, diversity and inclusion, and the transition into the college environment.
+The official welcome week for GCSU'S first-year students.
+It is an immersive experience that showcases the unique and multifaceted culture of Georgia College & State University.
+It's a time to get acquainted with the GCSU campus community, to make new connections, to get involved, and to explore the different parts of campus.
+There are several required programs for first-year students during Week of Welcome that cover important topics about health and safety, diversity and inclusion, and the transition into the college environment.

-The semester-long onboarding seminar for first-year students that introduces students to the core curriculum, major exploration, strategies for academic success, and the history, culture, resources, and traditions of Georgia College.
+The semester-long onboarding seminar for first-year students that introduces students to the core curriculum, major exploration, strategies for academic success, and the history, culture, resources, and traditions of Georgia College & State University.

 Academic seminar courses for first-year students that address critical thinking and global perspectives through a variety of subjects and themes from historical, sociology, philosophical, educational, or artistic perspectives.

-A series of extra and co-curricular activities that help Georgia College put the liberal arts into action.
+A series of extra and co-curricular activities that help GCSU put the liberal arts into action.
 GC Journeys include first-year experience programming, study abroad, career planning milestones, undergraduate research, community-based learning, leadership experiences, and capstone projects.

 A day-long academic fair prior to spring registration that introduces first-year students to academic majors, faculty, and co-curricular programming.